Disney's Grand Californian Hotel & Spa: Napa Rose

 Napa Rose is a restaurant in Disney's Grand Californian Hotel & Spa that opened in 2001 as part of Disney's expansion of its Anaheim property from one theme park (Disneyland) into a multi-park resort complex.
 It specializes in California cuisine and has a Napa Valley wine theme.
 The restaurant's design is inspired by Scottish Art Nouveau designer Charles Rennie Mackintosh.

 Napa Rose's head chef, Andrew Sutton, formerly of the Rosewood Mansion on Turtle Creek's restaurant in Dallas, was hired from Auberge du Soleil in Napa Valley, and former general manager and sommelier Michael Jordan was hired from the Patina Restaurant Group.
 Disney hired Sutton and Jordan in order to raise the credibility of its food and wine program.
 The restaurant has won multiple awards from different organizations, such as the Wine Spectator, Zagat, The Southern California Restaurant Writers and the Orange County Business Journal.

 Craftsman Bar & Grill

 Craftsman Bar & Grill, formerly known as White Water Snacks, is the refurbished quick service restaurant located in Disney's Grand Californian Hotel & Spa.
 Initially opened in 2001 with the hotel, it re-opened in 2019 under this new name with an expanded pool deck and revised menu.

-Incident
+Tenaya Stone Spa

+Tenaya Stone Spa is the full-service spa located inside Disney's Grand Californian Hotel & Spa at the Disneyland Resort.
+The 6,000-square-foot facility opened in September 2021, replacing the former Mandara Spa.

+The name Tenaya can be interpreted as "to dream" in the indigenous culture of the Yosemite Valley.
+The spa's namesake stone was sourced from indigenous ancestral lands with the assistance of a Miwok elder and her family, descendants of Chief Tenaya of the Ahwahnechee people, who blessed and gifted the stone to Disney.

+Services include massages, facials, body treatments, and salon services.
+The spa is open to all guests, not exclusively hotel guests.

+Incidents

 At about 3:00 am on December 28, 2005, a Christmas tree in the main lobby caught fire after electric maintenance workers replaced lights on the tree.
 All 2,300 guests at the hotel were evacuated within four minutes.
 The fire was contained by the hotel's sprinkler system and by the Anaheim Fire Department.
 Two guests were treated for minor injuries, one of which was a severe headache.
 Guests were returned to their rooms by 7:00 am.

+On April 27, 2017, a 32-year-old woman died in an apparent suicide in her hotel room at the hotel during a work trip.